Budget For The Holidays

 It's time to put a bright bow on your budget!

-In addition to the Holiday Budget, below are some additional tips to help with holiday budget planning.
+In addition to the Holiday Budget Worksheet, below are some additional tips to help with holiday budget planning:

 - Set a limit.
 Determine how much money can be budgeted for holiday shopping.
+Avoid overspending by leaving credit cards at home & paying with cash.
 This is key to avoiding debt and ensuring there is money available for normal monthly expenses.

 - Plan shopping trips.
 If you are going out, know where you are going and what you intend to buy when you get there.
 This will save you time, avoid traffic, conserve fuel, and leave more time for the things you would rather be doing during the holidays.